I. Formal Relationship Between the University and Students

 35. Grounds for Withholding Official Transcripts

-In instances of non-payment of any portion of tuition, prescribed fees or University library fines and/or bills, or of delinquency in the return or replacement of University property on loan, or non-repayment of cash advances or loans, or violation of residence license agreement, the University shall not permit a student to register for further courses, and shall not issue an official transcript.
+In instances of non-payment of any portion of tuition, prescribed fees or University library fines and/or bills, or of delinquency in the return or replacement of University property on loan, or non repayment of cash advances or loans, or violation of a residence contract, the University shall not permit a student to register for further courses, and shall not issue an official transcript.
 The above prohibitions shall be in force until such time as indebtedness to the University has been cleared to the satisfaction of the University.

 Each course taken for academic credit is assigned a final grade at the end of the semester.
 The final grade for each course will be indicated by a letter grade and a grade point on the student’s transcript.

 Grade Point Average: Grade Point Average (GPA) is a method of expressing a student’s academic performance as a numerical value.
 Each letter grade is assigned a numerical equivalent, which is then multiplied by the credit hour value assigned to the course to produce the grade point.

 Semester Grade Point Average: Semester Grade Point Average (SGPA) is computed by dividing the total number of grade points earned by the total number of credit hours taken in a semester.
 See Repeating Courses in Regulations and Policies for the treatment of repeated courses in GPA calculations.